GeorgiGabrilov/WebAppProject/README.md

 * Docker Compose
 * GitHub Actions

 This README provides all the necessary information on setting up, running, and testing the application.
 It also mentions the technologies used in the project.
-You can edit it with your actual GitHub username where required.